UCL/STIR-exercises/README.md

 a bit like MATLAB.
 We provide Python scripts for the evaluation, so you should be fine.
 It would be best to read a Python tutorial first, see the [Appendices](#appendices).
 We currently have two alternatives for using the Python scripts:
 - [Spyder](https://pythonhosted.org/spyder) is an IDE for Python.
-This is recommended for using the "normal" Python files (`*.py`).
+This is recommended for using the "normal" Python files (`python/*.py`).
 - [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)
    provide a browser-based interface which keeps track of your work and results.
+They use Python as well.
    The notebooks are located in the folder `notebooks` (surprisingly).